The most sensitive monochromator-based microplate reader.

 Increased throughput = increased productivity

 Technological upgrades like the ELISAONE™ assay increase throughput by reducing assay time to as little as 1 hour from start to finish.
-Coupled with a rapid multi-mode microplate reader such as the CLARIOstar Plus, time-saving, and space-saving ELISAs are at your fingertips, maximizing the productivity of your research team.
+Coupled with a rapid multi-mode microplate reader such as BMG LABTECH´s Omega series of readers, VANTAstar™, CLARIOstar Plus or PHERAstar®FSX, time-saving, and space-saving ELISAs are at your fingertips, maximizing the productivity of your research team.